colinbeales/ApprovalDemo/README.md

 ## Invoking an approval workflow

 Now your installed you can invoke the Approval workflow by creating an issue in your repository.
-The templates cloned in the `.github` folder will guide you to a issue form collecting the relevant fields which will invoke a workflow that will change your `Private` repo status to `Internal`.
+The subject for the issue will be the organisation name we will use and the content will have the reposiroty name within it.
+These two fields will be then used in a workflow that will change your `Private` repo status to `Internal`.